 How often should I visit the dentist?

-When should I start bringing my child to the dentist?
+When should I start bringing my children to the dentist?

 When should I start brushing my child's teeth?